Flu Activity Prompts Visitor Restrictions at Local Healthcare Facilities

 - No visitors under the age of 18 and no visitors of any age with flu-like symptoms should be allowed to visit patients.

 - Visitors should be limited to two essential adults (at least 18-years-old) per patient – essential adults could include designated family members, spouse/domestic partner or spiritual counselors.

 - Anyone not allergic to the flu vaccine should be vaccinated.

-The visitor guidelines are similar to those implemented in previous years, and healthcare facilities may implement stricter restrictions in certain areas as needed.
-Visitors should call the hospital, healthcare facility or nursing home they plan to visit before arriving.
+Visitor guidelines are similar to those implemented in previous years, and healthcare facilities may have additional restrictions in certain areas as needed.
+Anyone with questions about restrictions should call the hospital, healthcare facility or nursing home they plan to visit before arriving.
 Flu activity will be monitored by health officials throughout the season to determine the best time to lift visitor restrictions.

 - Stay home if you are sick.
-All residents experiencing fever and muscle aches should stay from school, work, shopping or other social gatherings until they have no fever for 24 hours without the benefit of fever reducing medications.
+All residents experiencing fever and muscle aches should stay home from school, work, shopping or other social gatherings until they have no fever for 24 hours without the benefit of fever reducing medications.
 Stock up on items needed for comfort and hydration before getting sick to avoid further flu spread.
 If treatment is needed, consider contacting your primary care physician’s office or healthcare facility of choice first to see if there is a telemedicine option available.
 Remember antiviral medications are most effective if given within the first 48 hours of symptoms.

 - Wash your hands frequently.Use soap and warm water whenever possible; if not available, use an alcohol-based hand sanitizer to clean hands.

 - Cover your cough and sneeze with a tissue.If you don’t have a tissue, cough or sneeze into your upper sleeve or elbow, not your hands.